THE CROSSING OF THE VISIBLE

 is the title of a book by French philosopher Jean-Luc Marion.
 Marion interrogates the space wherein an image is experienced, particularly in painting.
 He uses the French term un vide

 , which can mean both “space” and “void.”
 The spectator sees the object and the object gazes back.
 What occurs in this crossing?

-This performance was further shaped by a personal reading of Francisco Goya’s etching The Sleep of Reason Produces Monsters,
+This performance was further shaped by Francisco Goya’s etching The Sleep of Reason Produces Monsters,

 a work that depicts a different kind of crossing.

 Performers: Charles Baran, Amalie Ceen, James Ciccarelle, Daniel Levitt, Tazca Levitt Yaksetig

 Dramaturg: Erik Grathwohl